designedmind/2017/_drafts/key-claims.md

   _remembering the phenomenology_ of vision or pain.
 Rather, _the
   remembering is the phenomenology_, i.e. the "phenomenology" is the content of the past narrative that informs our current behaviour.
+* Relatedly, consider the situation when we suddenly become aware of a noise that has been present for sometime but we were previously unaware of.
+Phenomenal awareness of the noise _is_ just the (retroactive) acknowledgement of the percept.
+Now consider non-conscious percepts where the subsequent registration of that percept in the narrative never occurs.
+Such a percept never enters the "phenomenal stage".
+Now imagine an organism where _all_ percepts are of this nature.
+This is perception without consciousness.
 * Finding out is a kind of filling in
 * Zombies also have the hard problem to solve
+* What if you were a zombie until 1s ago?
+What if you were a zombie for 1s, then a non-zombie for 1s, and so on?